csiro-data-school/python-files/_episodes/20-testing.md

 {: .challenge}

 > ## Test Driven Development
-> The idea of writing a test then writing code to make it pass before moving on is called Test Driven Development.
+> The idea of writing a test then writing code to make the test pass before moving on is called Test Driven Development.
 >
 > See [Test-driven development](https://en.wikipedia.org/wiki/Test-driven_development) for more.
 >